zach-capalbo/vartiste/src/toolkit/Readme.md

 VARTISTE has a quick-and-dirty user interface, focused around the [`icon-button`](#icon-button).
 These are usually collected into an [`icon-row`](#icon-row), where they're automatically laid out horizontally.
-Most clickable elements have a [`tooltip`](#tooltip), which also has the advantage of being able to be read by the built-in [text-to-speech](#speech.js) system.
+Most clickable elements have a [`tooltip`](#tooltip), which are readable by the built-in [text-to-speech](#speech.js) system.

 In addition to [`icon-button`s](#icon-button), there are [`edit-field`s](#edit-field) for text input and [`lever`s](#lever) for adjusting values.

 All of these components are arranged on a [`shelf`](#shelf) which provides a background and frame.
-Shelves can also be closed or pinned to the a controller to easily manage the workspace.
+Shelves can also be closed or pinned to a controller for easy workspace management.

 ## User Rig